nmerget/directus-serve/packages/directus/extensions/directus-extension-serve/README.md

 ## Install

-Search for "dserve" in the Marketplace of your app settings, navigate to the extension page, and click "Install Extension"
+Search for "dirserve" in the Marketplace of your app settings, navigate to the extension page, and click "Install Extension"

-Goto your Directus URL with the path `/dserve` like this `http://localhost:8055/dserve`.
+Goto your Directus URL with the path `/dirserve` like this `http://localhost:8055/dirserve`.
 You should see the response "Content not found".

 ## Configure serve folder